jasondoucette/calculords-solver/README.md

-The difference between solvers is readily apparent here: while the sampling solver will return in relatively constant time (around 5s on a MacBook Air,) the exhaustive solver will take 9.5 minutes to come to the same conclusion.
+The difference between solvers is readily apparent here: while the sampling solver will return in relatively constant time (around 5s on a MacBook Air,) the exhaustive solver will take 9.5 minutes to come to the same conclusion (timings found while using the solver directly without multiprocessing.)

  - inputs = `[6,1,8,4,3,4,7,3]`, targets = `[20,100,62]`
  - inputs = `[8,1,5,4,8,4,7,7]`, targets = `[58,10,27]`